tmorin/homecloud-ansible/README.md

 If `ceph` is enabled:

-- 1 available storage block device by hosts ([more information there](https://docs.ceph.com/docs/master/cephadm/install/#deploy-osds))
+- 1 available storage block device by OSD nodes ([more information there](https://docs.ceph.com/docs/master/cephadm/install/#deploy-osds))

 ## Dependencies